ableischwitz/ansible-roles/roles/entitled-build/README.md

 ```
 You may also use a one-liner like this:

-`ansible-playbook -D entitled-build.yaml -i <subscription-host>, -e subscription_host=<subscription-host>
+`ansible-playbook -D entitled-build.yaml -i <subscription-host>, -e subscription_host=<subscription-host>`

 Afterwards run the playbook against this host:

 `ansible-playbook -i localhost, <playbook.yaml>`

-You will find the resulting MCO.yaml/secrets_configmaps.yaml in /tmp on the invoking host.
+You will find the resulting MCO.yaml/secrets_configmaps.yaml in /tmp of the invoking host.

 If you are running OpenShift, you may deploy the machineconfigs / secrets as follows: